 Sauvignon blanc grapes originated in the Loire Valley, and records of its synonym “fiers” have been found from as early as the 1500s.
 The name “sauvignon” is formed from two French words: sauvage (“wild”) and vigne (“vine”).
 So, as you can tell, it is a wild-growing plant, and the shape of the leaves are like those of wild grapevines.

-The ancient grape Savagnin is one of sauvignon blanc’s parents, but the other one is still unknown.
+Author Note: The ancient grape Savagnin is one of sauvignon blanc’s parents, but the other one is still unknown.
 That makes sauvignon blanc related to grüner veltliner, chenin blanc, silvaner, and verdelho, along with many other grapes that came from central France.

 From there, sauvignon blanc started to spread to the regions surrounding Bordeaux where it accidentally crossed with cabernet franc, forming cabernet sauvignon sometime during the mid-1750s.
 The close relationship this grape has with Savagnin lead to some confusion between the two, especially before the usage of DNA typing.